hessllab/HW_7/README.md

+## HW_7 Collaborating using Git to write a script for current flows of NC rivers.

 ### Goal
 The goal of this assignment is to collaborate with a partner using git, to create a woking script for downloading stream flow data from the USGS.
 Using git, we were able to divide tasks, work remotely and in the end merge our tasks to complete the assignment.

+Tasks were divided as follows:
+1) Luis: Script
+2) Shaun: Check working script, edit if needed
+3) Shaun: Write ReadMe
+4) Luis: Check ReadMe, edit if needed
+All tasks were completed using Git.

 ### Problem
 The problem of this assignment is to download historic stream gauge data for a set of rivers in North Carolina.
 The stream gauge data is hosted by the USGS and can be downloaded [here](https://waterdata.usgs.gov/nc/nwis/current/?type=flow).
-To solve this problem, a script was developed in R to automatically download stream gauge data from the specific rivers and to place this data in separate text files.
-Then an additional script was developed to report the current levels of each  streams and then place this data into a separte text file.
+To solve this problem, a script was developed in R to automatically download historic stream gauge data from the specified rivers and create individual text files containing all the data for each river.
+The script then extracted the most current river flows for each river and then compiled the data into another text file.

+The Rivers of interest and their respective stream gauge numbers are reported below.
 ```
 02109500	 WACCAMAW RIVER AT FREELAND, NC
 02134500	 LUMBER RIVER AT BOARDMAN, NC